Nimrod Workman

 Nimrod Workman (November 5, 1895 – November 26, 1994) was an American folk singer, coal miner, and trade unionist.
 His musical repertoire included traditional English and Scottish ballads passed down through his family, Appalachian folk songs and original compositions.

 Background

-Nimrod Workman was born in Inez, Martin County, Kentucky and was named after his grandfather Nimrod Workman (1842–1914), who taught his namesake "the old ballads from Britain about lords and ladies and the ancient Scottish wars".
+Nimrod Workman was born in Inez, Kentucky and was named after his grandfather Nimrod Workman (1842–1914), who taught his namesake "the old ballads from Britain about lords and ladies and the ancient Scottish wars".
 At the age of 14, he went to work in the Howard Collieries coal mines in Mingo County, West Virginia, and he continued working as a coal miner for forty-two years until he was forced to retire due to black lung and a slipped disc.
 His wife, Mollie Bowens (1912–1998), was of Italian descent on her mother's side.
 The couple had thirteen children.

 Activism

 Throughout his coal mining career, Workman was active in union politics and United Mine Workers of America organizing.
 In 1920–1921 he worked alongside the union activist Mary Harris "Mother" Jones in West Virginia, and participated in the Battle of Blair Mountain uprising.
 In later years, he advocated on behalf of black lung victims, and was able to receive union compensation for his own health problems in 1971.